willyelm/progrescii/README.md

   total: 100
 })

-// Update the total percentage p.step(50)
+// Add to the total percentage so far p.step(50)

+// Set the total percentage so far p.set(75)

 ```

 Output Example: